jmaburto/EDSD-Decomposition-Course-2022/README.md

 Formal Demography

+### Challenge 1
+With data on fertility (e.g. HFD) select 3 countries and analyze the change in their crude fertility rate (CFR) in a recent period (10 years) and decompose these changes following Kitagawa's decomposition and describe your results.
+Then for the most recent period select the two countries (among the 3) with the highest and lowest CFR and decompose their difference and describe your results.

+### Challenge 2
+Challenge 2: Use prevalence lifetables (you can use data from EurOHex) and the Sullivan method to calculate healthy life expectancy for females and males in a country of your choosing.
+What does this tell us about morbidity and mortality for females and males?
+Then decompose the life expectancy sex gap by age using the Arriaga method.
+Which ages are driving the gap?

 ## Readings
 #### Day 1
 Kitagawa, Evelyn M. ‘Components of a Difference Between Two Rates’.
 Journal of the American Statistical Association 50, no. 272 (1955): 1168–94. https://doi.org/10.2307/2281213.